-On an initial request to a Faces webapp, the request character encoding is left unmodified, relying on the underlying request object (e.g., the servlet or portlet request) to parse request parameter correctly.
+On an initial request to a Faces webapp, the request character encoding is left unmodified, relying on the underlying request object (e.g., the Jakarta Servlet or Portlet request) to parse request parameter correctly.

-[P1-start-setLocale]At the beginning of the render-response phase, the ViewHandler must ensure that the response Locale is set to be that of the UIViewRoot, for example by calling ServletResponse.setLocale() when running in the servlet environment.[P1-end] Setting the response Locale may affect the response character encoding, see the Servlet and Portlet specifications for details.
+At the beginning of the render-response phase, the ViewHandler must ensure that the response Locale is set to be that of the UIViewRoot, for example by calling ServletResponse.setLocale() when running in the Jakarta Servlet environment.
+Setting the response Locale may affect the response character encoding, see the Jakarta Servlet and Portlet specifications for details.

-[P1-start-encoding]At the end of the render-response phase, the ViewHandler must store the response character encoding used by the underlying response object (e.g., the servlet or portlet response) in the session (if and only if a session already exists) under a well known, implementation-dependent key.
+At the end of the render-response phase, the ViewHandler must store the response character encoding used by the underlying response object (e.g., the Jakarta Servlet or Portlet response) in the session (if and only if a session already exists) under a well known, implementation-dependent key.

 On a subsequent postback, before any of the ExternalContext methods for accessing request parameters are invoked, the ViewHandler must examine the Content-Type header to read the charset attribute and use its value to set it as the request encoding for the underlying request object.
 If the Content-Type header doesn't contain a charset attribute, the encoding previously stored in the session (if and only if a session already exists), must be used to set the encoding for the underlying request object.
-If no character encoding is found, the request encoding must be left unmodified.[P1-end]
+If no character encoding is found, the request encoding must be left unmodified.

-The above algorithm allows an application to use the mechanisms of the underlying technologies to adjust both the request and response encoding in an application-specific manner, for instance using the page directive with a fixed character encoding defined in the contentType attribute in a Jakarta Server Pages page, see the Servlet, Portlet and Jakarta Server Pages specifications for details.
-Note, though, that the character encoding rules prior to Servlet 2.4 and Jakarta Server Pages 2.0 are imprecise and special care must be taken for portability between containers.
+The above algorithm allows an application to use the mechanisms of the underlying technologies to adjust both the request and response encoding in an application-specific manner.
+Note, though, that the character encoding rules prior to Jakarta Servlet 2.4 are imprecise and special care must be taken for portability between containers.